 In the last several years, Detroit has seen an influx of new residents eager to take advantage of low investment costs to rehabilitate the city to its former glory.
-The city center, once bereft and near abandoned, is now a bustling epicenter replete with restaurants, shops, and large scale projects such as the $900 million dollar Little Ceasar’s Arena which serves as the heart of the city’s live sports scene.
+The city center, once bereft and near abandoned, is now a bustling epicenter replete with restaurants, shops, and large-scale projects such as the $900-million dollars Little Ceasar’s Arena which serves as the heart of the city’s live sports scene.

-Large scale construction projects also abound, renovating abandoned buildings and manufacturing plants and turning them into residences, retail, and office spaces.
-This vote of confidence from billion dollar investors seeks to diversify the local economy by way of providing space for new business to move in and capitalize on the booming incoming population.
+Large-scale construction projects also abound, renovating abandoned buildings and manufacturing plants and turning them into residences, retail, and office spaces.
+This vote of confidence from billion-dollar investors seeks to diversify the local economy by way of providing space for new businesses to move in and capitalize on the booming incoming population.
 Where once was the cradle of the automotive industry, we are seeing other industries such as mobility services as well as various finance and logistics tech companies take advantage of the opportunity to lay down roots for their businesses to flourish as they grow.

-In roughly the last 10 years, the city has seen it’s unemployment rate dramtically plummet from 28% in 2009 to 5% as of 2018.
+In roughly the last 10 years, the city has seen its unemployment rate dramatically plummet from 28% in 2009 to 5% as of 2018.
 This is a sign of a healthy and thriving community yet more needs to be done to fully restore Detroit to where it was, could, and should be.

 Now the stage is set, with the states and indeed the world recovering from unprecedented market shifts, there has never been a better time to invest in Detroit.
 The future of the city can only be secured if people return to give it the attention it deserves, and that process begins with investors just like you.
 Market research indicates that a rental property in Detroit could result in up to a 15% return as opposed to the average of 6% seen in France and much of Europe.